puppetlabs/puppetlabs-apache/README.md

 ##Limitations

+###Ubuntu 10.04

+The `apache::vhost::WSGIImportScript` parameter creates a statement inside the VirtualHost which is unsupported on older versions of Apache, causing this to fail.
+This will be remedied in a future refactoring.

+###General

 This module is CI tested on Centos 5 & 6, Ubuntu 12.04, Debian 7, and RHEL 5 & 6 platforms against both the OSS and Enterprise version of Puppet.

 The module contains support for other distributions and operating systems, such as FreeBSD and Amazon Linux, but is not formally tested on those and regressions may occur.